sathishkumar-p/Sample-Angular-9-and-.Net-core-Application/README.md

     Angular JWT token
     NGX bootstrap
     Alertify Service
+    Auth0/JwtModule for set token
+    Ngx-galler-9
+    Route Resolver
+    Tslint Rules
+    Envirnoment url
+    typings.d.ts

+Bootstrap:
+    Theme set
+    Cards
+    Navigation Bar setup for page
+    TabModule with custom css - style.css

 Useful commands:
     ng g guard auth --skipTests  : To generate route guard file

+Route Resolver:
+    Basically, a Resolver acts like middleware, which can be executed before a component is loaded.
+    Interface that classes can implement to be a data provider.
+A data provider class can be used with the router to resolve data during navigation.
+    The interface defines a resolve() method that will be invoked when the navigation starts.
+The router will then wait for the data to be resolved before the route is finally activated.

+tslint.json
+    Used to turn off warning rules of code design.
+Work like sonarlint rules for best code practice

+typings.d.ts
+    Import like 'import * as alertify from 'alertifyjs';' such as module support typescript, which is not available angular customized.when we import it will show warning, to stop the warning, declare the module in this file.

+Ngx-galler-9
+    Display photos like our photo gallery view.

+Auth0/JwtModule for set token
+    Used to set jwt token automatically to every api call.

 #.Net Core 3.1